EnriquePioRodicio/ejtf/README.md

 }
 ```

-The sections portion contains a sequence of sections. e.g.
+The sections portion contains a sequence of sections:

 ```json
 {